 Echinacea has not shown significant side effects in studies but mild limited side effects have been noted, including allergic reactions such as rashes and increased asthma.
 Other side effects include minor gastrointestinal symptoms, increased urination, and mild allergic reactions.
-People allergic to plant families such as the daisy or sunflower should use echinacea with caution.
+People allergic to plant families such as the daisy or sunflower should talk with their doctor before using echinacea.

 When Should Echinacea Be Avoided?

-However, if in fact echinacea stimulates the immune system, it could theoretically cause harm in certain conditions.
+However, if in fact echinacea stimulates the immune system, it could theoretically cause harm in people with certain conditions.
 These include the following:

 - People taking immunosuppressive drugs for any purpose